-Residents feel that road damage, undermining, and landslides from the storms have left areas vulnerable to future weather events.
+Residents feel that road damage, undermining, and landslides from the storms have left area vulnerable in future weather events.
 Community members have expressed a desire to improve connections across the island in good times as well.

-- Determine whether/when DPW and DPNR could lead a planning process focused on roads and connectivity in St. John - Compile a Stakeholder Advisory Committee and create a public involvement plan - 3.
-Secure funding to support the planning process as well as for construction and maintenance
+- Determine whether/when DPW and DPNR could lead a planning process focused on roads and connectivity in St. John. - Compile a Stakeholder Advisory Committee and create a public involvement plan. - 3.
+Secure funding to support the planning process as well as for construction and maintenance.

-Community members recommend looking at alternative routes to be used in case of disaster from Cruz Bay to Coral Bay.
-In Coral Bay, there are numerous options to improve existing roads to create better connectivity for residents living in Coral Bay and out toward Salt Pond.
+Community members recommend looking at alternative routes to these two locations, including by sea, to be used in cases of disaster.
+In Coral Bay, there are numerous options to improve existing roads to create betterconnectivity for residents living in Coral Bay and out toward Salt Pond.
 A planning process designed to look at road connectivity across the island would identify all possible solutions and help identify creative solutions.